MootazMedhatEzzat/SCS214-Data-Structures/README.md

 ### Instructions

-1. Students will form teams of 2 students (from the same lab group).
-2. The deadline for submission is Monday, May 30th at 11:55 pm.
+1. The deadline for submission is Monday, May 30th at 11:55 pm.
-3. Submission will be on Blackboard.
+2. Submission will be on Blackboard.
-4. No late submissions are allowed.
+3. No late submissions are allowed.
-5. No submission through e-mails.
+4. No submission through e-mails.
-6. Please follow the Submission Notes found below.
+5. Please follow the Submission Notes found below.
-7. In case of cheating, you will receive a negative grade whether you give the code to someone, take the code from someone/internet, or even send it to someone for any reason.
+6. In case of cheating, you will receive a negative grade whether you give the code to someone, take the code from someone/internet, or even send it to someone for any reason.
-8. You have to write clean code and follow a good coding style, including choosing meaningful variable names.
+7. You have to write clean code and follow a good coding style, including choosing meaningful variable names.

 ### Objective